silent-mobius/Bash_Script/99_homework/Exec_and_Monitor.md

 1. Read Below:

-- a.create a folders called "bin" and "sbin"
+- a.
+Create a folders called "bin" and "sbin"
-- b. in bin--> create a script that will  list all processes ran by your user. should run with loop(not with top command)
+- b.
+In bin--> create a script that will  list all processes ran by your user. should run with loop(not with top command)
-- c create a sccript that will stop previous one but won't kill the process.
+- c Create a sccript that will stop previous one but won't kill the process.
-- d all the scripts before should keep logs in /var/log/script folder. validate that the folder exists.
+- d All the scripts before should keep logs in /var/log/script folder. validate that the folder exists.

+2. Read Below:

-2. in sbin --> create a script that will  list all processes ran by root user. should run with loop(not with top command)
+- a.
+In sbin --> create a script that will  list all processes ran by root user. should run with loop(not with top command)

-b create a sccript that will stop previous one but won't kill the process.
+- b.
+Create a sccript that will stop previous one but won't kill the process.

-3. create a script in bin, that will have a functions:
+3. Create a script in bin, that will have several functions:

-	a. to see all connected hardware.
+- a. to see all connected hardware.
-	b. to show all opened ports.
+- b. to show all opened ports.
-	c. to show all connected users.
+- c. to show all connected users.
-	d. to show status all storage.
+- d. to show status all storage.
-	e. to run all functions and save output in logs.
+- e. to run all functions and save output in logs.

-4. create a script that will show menu that will execute previous script.
+4. Create a script that will show menu that will execute previous script.